-UNIT -6

-SURFACE TRANSPORTATION: GROWTH AND DEVELOPMENT
+UNIT 6: SURFACE TRANSPORT - GROWTH AND DEVELOPMENT STRUCTURE

 - 6.0 Objectives

 - 6.1 Introduction

 - 6.2 Transportation

 - 6.3 Road Transportation

 - 6.3.1 Bus

 - 6.3.2 Automobiles

 - 6.3.3 Car Rentals

 - 6.3.4 Taxi and Limousine Services

 - 6.3.5 Recreation Vehicles

 - 6.4 Road Transportation in India: An Overview

 - 6.5 Rail Transport

 - 6.5.1 Rail Transport in the World

 - 6.6 Indian Railways

 - 6.6.1 Palace on Wheels

-- 6.6.2 The Deccan Odvssev
+- 6.6.2 The Deccan Odyssey

 - 6.6.3 The Royal Orient

 - 6.6.4 Fairy Queen

 - 6.6.5 Tourism Promotion Schemes of Indian Railway

 - 6.6.6 International Tourist Bureau

 - 6.7 Summary

+- 6.8 Answer to check your progress

+- 6.9 Suggested Readings

+- 6.1 O Review Questions

+- 6.11 Exercises
-- Describe about the evolution and growth of road transport in the world; - Describe the evolution and growth of rail transport in India; and

-Describe rail transportation in India and the various services offered by Indian Railways for the promotion of tourism.
+- Describe about the evolution and growth of road transport in the world; - Describe the evolution and growth of rail transport in India; and - Describe rail transportation in India and the various services offered by Indian Railways for the promotion of tourism.

 Surface Transport, the most common and one of the major forms of transport in the world, has experienced considerable growth since the beginning of the last century.
 Through Rail transportation has not shown significant progress in the second half of the last century, it still acts as a major mode of transport.
-Road transportation that involves a wide variety of transport forms has recorded considerable progress over the last several years.
-An understanding of the evolution, growth, current scenario and the future prospects of both forms of the transport seems essential for a tourism student.
-This unit is structured in a manner to throw some light into the history of road and rail transport, recent trends and future prospects of road transport in India as well as abroad; types of road and rail transport; rail transport scenario in the world; and important tourism services of Indian Railways.
+Road transportation that involves a wide variety of manner to throw some light into the history of road and rail transport, recent trends and future prospects of road transport in India as well as abroad; types of road and rail transport; rail transport scenario in the world; and important tourism services of Indian Railways.